walez/donor-mgt/README.md

 # DonorMgt

+The app shows how to use ArcGis javascript library with Angular2 and above using socket.io for realtime update of map markers

 ## Development setup

 Run `npm install` to install client and server dependencies.
-Insert MongoDB connection url in default.json and test.json file in `config` folder.
+Insert MongoDB connection url in `default.json` and `test.json` file in `config` folder.

-Run `ng build aot`
+Run `ng build aot` to build a static version that can be served from the express app.

 ## Run Project